mmermerkaya/phaser-isometric-demo/README.md

 ## Usage

-1. Run `npm start`
+1. Run `npm start`.
-2. On a different terminal, run `http-server build/`
+2. On a different terminal, run `http-server build/`.
+  * You need `http-server` package for this.
+Install with `npm install -g http-server`.